Emurasoft/emurasoft.github.io/en/dlg/customize/menus/index.md

 ## Up button

-Move the selected item up on the list.
+Moves the selected item up on the list.

 ## Down button

-Move the selected item down on the list.
+Moves the selected item down on the list.

 ## Reset button